 The duties and responsibilities of attorneys ad litem are found in Tex.
 Fam.
 Code § 107.003 and Tex.
 Fam.
 Code § 107.004.
+A few specific duties of the attorney ad litem include the following:

 Tex.
 Fam.
 Code § 107.004 requires that the attorney for the child file a written statement with the court indicating that the attorney ad litem complied with Tex.
 Fam.
 Code § 107.004(d)(1), if the child or individual is not present at the court hearing.
 This requirement is not intended to require that the attorney state what the child said in the meeting.
 It only requires that the attorney file with the court a written statement of compliance with the meeting provision in Tex.
 Fam.
 Code § 107.004.